NASCAR's preseason Clash returns to LA Coliseum in 2023

 NASCAR said Sunday it will return the exhibition race to the Southern California sports landmark next season.
 The Clash’s highly successful debut there four months ago was part of the launch of NASCAR’s Next Gen car and NASCAR received some of its most positive reviews in years for the race.

 The Clash took place on a temporary 0.25-mile track inside the venerable Coliseum.
-Joey Logano won the exhibition, which included a halftime show by Ice Cube as part of a six-hour entertainment extravaganza that pleased both the teams and their fans in this frequently staid sport.
+Joey Logano won the exhibition, which included a halftime show by Ice Cube as part of a six-hour entertainment extravaganza that pleased both the teams, sponsors and fans in this frequently staid sport.

+“It was really an easy decision to come back for 2023 after the success of this year,” NASCAR executive Ben Kennedy said before the Cup Series race at Sonoma.
+“A ton of fans came out for that event.
+A lot of first-time fans.
+A lot of young fans.
+You saw the USC student section, and it was packed.
+Really just a fun day overall.”

 The upcoming race likely will take place shortly after the 100th birthday of the Coliseum, which opened in January 1923.
 The asphalt on the short temporary oval on the Coliseum field held together well in the first edition, and crews were able to quickly fix any damage to the walls from the tight racing in close quarters.